-It was first proposed at a Community Council meeting in 1989; since then it has been supported by the Aviemore and Vicinity Community Council, The Highland Council and led by Johnnie Grant of Rothiemurchus up to the point of the National Park deciding to grant Planning Permission in Principle.
-From May 2011 Springfield are responsible for developing the Masterplan and building the first 200 homes.
+- It was first proposed at a Community Council meeting in 1989; since then it has been supported by the Aviemore and Vicinity Community Council, The Highland Council, included in Cairngorms National Park Authority Plans, promoted and planned by An Camas Mòr LLP and co-ordinated by Johnnie Grant of Rothiemurchus.

 What is An Camas Mòr?

 Where is An Camas Mòr?

 Who is it for?
 What are the Jobs?

 It is on the other side of the River Spey from Aviemore and would be initially accessed by road from the Coylum Bridge to Nethy Bridge road and, more directly, by a new off road path and cycle route from close to the Rothiemurchus Fishery entrance.
 Here, as the community grows, there would be a new road from the electricity substation across the Dell Farm to An Camas Mòr.

 What happens if there is a financial down turn when An Camas Mòr is half built?